yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

       - Might also be applied by an engineer to manually created issues
     - This label must only be used while the block is active.
     - While this label is applied the issue should not be closed, but may be for long-term rules.
-  - `firewall-action::whitelist`: The rule associated to the issue is whitelisting traffic
+  - `firewall-action::allow`: The rule associated to the issue is allowing traffic
-    - Applied by an engineer documenting a whitelist.
+    - Applied by an engineer documenting a allowlist.
-    - This label must only be used while the whitelist is in place.
+    - This label must only be used while the allowlist is in place.
     - While this label is applied the issue should not be closed, but may be for long-term rules.
   - `firewall-action::expired`: The rule associated to the issue has expired
     - Applied by automation once all of these conditions are met